two8g/multitenancy/README.md

 ## three modes

-* Dicriminator-Column: there is a tenant-Column in every table
+* Discriminator-Column: there is a tenant-Column in every table

 * Schema-Separation: all tenants use the same database, but tenant has their own schema